 The church is like a bride

-In the same way we read in the New Testament how the worldwide church is the bride of Christ (e.g. Revelation 19:6-8).
-Jesus Christ has saved them and provides for them, and so He deserves their full devotion.
+In the same way, we read in the New Testament how the worldwide church is the bride of Christ (e.g. Revelation 19:6-8).
+Jesus Christ has saved them and provides for them, so He deserves their full devotion.
 As the apostle Paul writes to the church of Corinth: “For I feel a divine jealousy for you, since I betrothed you to one husband, to present you as a pure virgin to Christ” (2 Corinthians 11:2).

 Believers should never be unfaithful to their “bridegroom” by idolatry or a sinful lifestyle.
 They should stand firm in the faith so that they can one day stand pure and blameless before Him.